Skip to main content

 Tool poisoning

 36.5% average attack success rate.
 Manipulated tool descriptions trick agents into executing harmful actions. o1-mini hit 72.8% success (MCPTox, arXiv:2508.14925).
+Learn more about MCP security.

 Skill supply chain

 36.82% of 3,984 agent skills contain security flaws.
 76 confirmed malicious payloads in public marketplaces (Snyk ToxicSkills).
 350% rise in GitHub Actions supply chain attacks in 2025 (StepSecurity).
+See building secure skills for prevention.

 Protocol exploits